Many

 system of most digital reverb units works perfectly adequately.

-ever check is the line-up of a stereo reverb unit.
-However,
+few people ever check is the line-up of a stereo reverb unit.

-it is a stereo source and should be treated in just the same
+However, it is a stereo source and should be treated in just

-way as any other stereo signal, which means making sure that
+the same way as any other stereo signal, which means making

-the left and right reverb outputs have the same gain and equalisation
+sure that the left and right reverb outputs have the same

-through your mixer.
-I find that a quick, easy and reliable
+gain and equalisation through your mixer.
+I find that a quick,

-Listen carefully to the dying reverb tail: it should decay
+into the machine.
+Listen carefully to the dying reverb tail:

-If the reverb tail appears to collapse towards one side or
+algorithm).
+If the reverb tail appears to collapse towards

-the other, your return channels have different gains and should
+one side or the other, your return channels have different

 CHOOSING